100 Things To Do on Long Island With Kids Before They Grow Up

 Apple picking is a prime autumn activity.
 Here are our picks for the best places to pick your own.

-October is the start of the hockey season, and the hometown New York Islanders move into their state-of-the-art arena in 2021.
+October is the start of the hockey season.
+Go see the hometown New York Islanders, who moved into their state-of-the-art arena in Elmont in 2021.

 It's the best of times: Celebrate the great Charles Dickens in Port Jefferson with dramatic readings, gingerbread house contests, and, of course, period costumes.
-Details are still being worked out for its 2021 return.
+It's a great way to usher in the holiday season.

 51. Find the Perfect Pine